Know different Software Test Methodologies

 Sign Up for Free

-What is Test Methodology?
-(With 7 Methodologies)
+What is Software Test Methodology?
+(With 6 Test Methodologies)

 In the iterative methodology, software developers form basic versions of the software and review & enhance the app in iterations— smaller components or steps.
-Itl is data-driven, and all iteration is based on the outcomes of the previous test cycle.
+It is data-driven, and all iteration is based on the outcomes of the previous test cycle.

 This is a perfect approach for large apps that must be finished rapidly.
 Errors can be noticed earlier, making them less expensive to resolve.